Drywall anchor

-A drywall anchor, also known as a wall anchor, is an insert that, combined with the appropriate screw, can create a strong mount anywhere on a drywall panel or similar hollow wall.
+A drywall anchor, also known as a wall anchor, is an insert that, combined with the appropriate screw, can create a mounting point anywhere on a drywall panel or similar hollow wall.
 A drywall anchor goes between the screw and the drywall, gripping the drywall much more effectively than a screw would.
 Some have toggle arms that either drop behind the wall or expand within the cavity.
-Others include wide threads that carve out grooves in the wall for traction.
-All drywall anchors are designed to create a strong mount point by distributing the applied load over an increased surface area.
+Others include wide threads that carve out grooves in the wallboard to create resistance against tension forces when tightened.
+All drywall anchors are designed to create a mounting point in a substrate that cannot support a screw or other fastener by itself by distributing the applied load over an increased surface area.

-Drywall anchors are used when creating a mount point that does not have a wall stud behind it.
+Drywall anchors are specifically used when creating a mounting point that does not have a wall stud behind it.

-There are many types of drywall anchors.
-A few common ones include expandable metal anchors (molly bolts), WallClaw anchors, toggle bolts, and self-drilling drywall anchors.
+Common forms of drywall anchor include expandable plastic wall plugs and metal (molly bolts), WallClaw anchors, toggle bolts, and self-drilling drywall anchors.